Matthew-Troost/resume/README.md

 </div>

 <div align="center">
-I'm Matt, working as a full-stack (Vue.js/Node.js) engineer at Techstik.com - a hub of opportunities for the tech community.
-I have around 3 years of experience as a software engineer with a background in .NET and a Degree in Computer Science and Biochemistry.
+I'm Matt, working as a software engineer at <a href="https://rehive.com">Rehive</a> - a startup focused on building customizable white-label wallets and payment solutions for fintechs, marketplaces, and small businesses.
+I have around 4 years of experience as a software engineer and a BSc. in Computer Science and Biochemistry.
 In my spare time I am an avid ocean sportsman, biography reader and big thinker.
 </div>

 ## Education